St Clare's, Oxford

 St Clare's is a coeducational private, international day and boarding college in North Oxford, England.
 St Clare's is an IB World School, offering the International Baccalaureate Diploma and a Preparatory IB programme, as well as English Language programmes, University Pathway and Gap Year programme, Summer and Short courses, and Teacher Training.

 Programmes for adults include the University Foundation Programme, English language, English plus Academic Subjects and an Undergraduate Programme.
 In the summer months, adults, teenagers and juniors can study English language programmes on three separate sites.

-The school is consistently listed in the Top 20 IB Schools in the UK School League Tables from Education Advisers Ltd. In 2025, the average score was 35, compared to a world average of 31 points.
+The school is consistently listed in the Top 20 IB Schools in the UK School League Tables from Education Advisers Ltd. In 2026, the average score was 35.4, compared to a world average of 30.9 points.

 History

-The school was founded in 1952 by Anne Dreydel OBE and Pamela Morris, and grew out of a scheme to establish links between British and European students after the Second World War.
+The school was founded in 1952 by Anne Dreydel and Pamela Morris, and grew out of a scheme to establish links between British and European students after the Second World War.
 Its mission is to advance international education and understanding.

 The original name was The Oxford English Centre for Foreign Students, which later became St Clare's Hall, and then St Clare's, Oxford.

 Links with universities in the USA date back to the 1960s.
 Formal agreements by which American university students could gain credit towards their US degrees by studying abroad at St Clare's started in the 1970s.
 Such programmes gradually replaced the University of London external degrees that had previously been offered.

 From its original base on 141 Banbury Road, the College has grown to allow more teaching space and a wider range of subject choices.
 Early homestay arrangements were largely replaced with residential accommodation, as new houses in the area were acquired and refurbished.
 In 1999, the College bought the Oxford Academy English Language School in Bardwell Road, which became the centre for all adult programmes.

 The main campus building and reception is at 139 Banbury Road, in the Summertown suburb of North Oxford.